adamsilver/fdpb/02-Checkout.md

 For example, take Mary (I made her up), a mother of two, one of which is a baby.
 It's late at night and shes tired and stressed.
 To make it worse she's ran out of nappies.

 She goes online, adds them to her basket, and goes to checkout.
 But she ordered the wrong nappies and used the wrong card.
 Both the nappies and the card are valid.
-But she needed different nappies and she wants to use a different card&mdash;one that is not in the red.
+But she needed different nappies and she wanted to use a different card&mdash;one that is not in the red.

-Having spent a lot of time filling out a lot of information to complete the order, it's only human and respectful to give her the chance to review her order and make amends where necessary.
+Having spent a lot of time answering all the questions needed to complete the order, it's only human and respectful to give Mary the chance to review her order and make amends where necessary.

-Not only that but it saves the business a lot of time and money too.
-If she makes the wrong order then she'll need to return them.
+This saves the business a lot of time and money too.
+If she makes the wrong order then she'll need to return it.
 This is costly and time-consuming, especially if the business offers free returns.

-By removing this step, it makes users anxious and therefore drop out.
-We should strive for clarity over brevity every time.
-Providing a check page like this employs this principle.

-### Amending their order
+### Amending the order

 Each section in the flow is represented in the check page.
 They can edit any of those sections easily by clicking "change".
 When they do, they are taken to the dedicated page.